-Alien Dalvik allows non-Android phones to run Android appsAlex Wagner - Deputy Managing Editor, News Desk
+Alien Dalvik allows non-Android phones to run Android appsAlex Wagner - Editorial Director of News and Content

 Nokia's N900 has proven to be a pretty versatile little device, taking every hack thrown at it with aplomb, which includes getting ports of various versions of Android.
 Today the N900 has another claim to fame, as it's gained the ability to use Myriad's Alien Dalvik, which grants it the ability to run most Android apps completely unmodified.
 While N900 is the first handset to run Alien Dalvik, it won't be the only one, as Myriad says that Alien Dalvik allows Android apps to be used on "a much wider range of platforms and devices."
 The software will launched later this year on MeeGo, with other platforms coming later.
 Check out a clip of the whole thing in action below.

 Every app used on the N900 in the demo video look like they're running pretty smoothly, which makes Alien Dalvik all the most impressive.
 Perhaps this is something that Nokia and Stephen Elop should consider to help them "join a competitive ecosystem?"
 The software will be on display on an N900 next week at Mobile World Congress, which PhoneDog will be at live, so be sure to check back to the site for this and all of the other cell phone excitement!

 Myriad Announces 'Alien Dalvik', Enables Android Apps to Run on Non-Android Phones

 Alien Dalvik allows operators, OEMs and application store owners to create new revenue opportunities from Android ecosystem

 To be demonstrated for the first time next week at Mobile World Congress 2011 in Barcelona, Myriad Suite AV91